-Halibut Survey - A survey will be conducted to determine abundance and distribution for Atlantic halibut funded by the Northeast Cooperative Research Partners Program.
-This project seeks to estimate halibut abundance in the nearshore Gulf of Maine using a hook survey involving up to five industry participants.
-Information will also be collected through our continued collaborative effort with the Maine state waters halibut fishery.
-Conduct a longline survey in the nearshore waters of the Gulf of Maine.
+Halibut/Cusk Survey - The second year of a survey will be conducted to determine abundance and distribution for Atlantic halibut and cusk funded by the Northeast Cooperative Research Partners Program.
+This project seeks to estimate halibut and cusk abundance in the nearshore Gulf of Maine using a hook survey involving three industry participants.
 The project will collect data on size, distribution and sex of captured halibut, document bycatch species, numbers and sizes, and tag all halibut with conventional tags and release a subset with archival tags and satellite tags.
-We will continue a voluntary state waters tagging effort and otoliths collection.
+Information on Atlantic halibut will also be collected through our continued collaborative effort with the Maine state waters halibut fishery.